Income Tax in Italy for Foreigners

-If you choose Italy as your home abroad, how will it affect the way you approach your US expat taxes?
+If you choose Italy as your home abroad, how will it affect the way you approach your US expat taxes in Italy?
 With a fantastic food culture, picturesque landscapes, and a festive social atmosphere, Italy is a popular destination for tourists and expats alike.
-As an American, how will living as an expat in Italy affect the way your income is taxed both at home and abroad?
+As an American, how will paying your income taxes in Italy for foreigners affect you?

 US Expat Taxes in Italy

 If you are a citizen or permanent resident of the United States then you are obligated to file US expat taxes in Italy, with the IRS each year no matter what country you live in.
 And in addition to the regular income tax return, you could also be required to file an informational return on your assets held in foreign bank accounts with FinCEN Form 114 (formerly Form 90-22.1).

 While the US taxes the international income of its citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including: